Substra/substra-documentation/docs/source/contributing/backend/index.rst

 ===============

 docker-registry
-    We use this service to store images built from user-provided :ref:`Algorithms<concept_algorithm>`.
+    We use this service to store images built from user-provided :ref:`Functions<concept_function>`.
     Make sure to assign a large enough volume to avoid rebuilding images over and over due to eviction. registry-prepopulate
     This Pod is managed by a Job running on chart installation or update.
-    It uploads container Images to the docker-registry to make them available for future use in :ref:`Algorithms<concept_algorithm>`. minio
+    It uploads container Images to the docker-registry to make them available for future use in :ref:`Functions<concept_function>`. minio
     `MinIO`_ is an object storage service and stores all assets registered on the :term:`Organization`.
     You should back up the data of this Pod.